Job outlooks for Geological and mineral technologists and technicians

 - Not many positions will become available due to retirements.

-Here are some key facts about Geological and mineral technologists and technicians in the Chaudière - Appalaches region:
+Here are some key facts about geological and mineral technologists and technicians in the Abitibi - Témiscamingue region:

 - Geological and mineral technologists and technicians mainly work in the following sectors: